iranianpep/html-resume-builder/README.md

 # HTML Resume Builder

 Simple HTML resume builder if you do not like using word processors and if you have a developer mindset to decouple data from presentation.
+Once you have the HTML, it can be printed as PDF.

 ## Requirements